-The Institute's Insolvency Committee reports on insolvency matters primarily to the Regulation Board however it also feeds in to the Technical Policy Board (TPB) of the Institute.
-The Boards advocate, implement and monitor policies and standards designed to achieve the strategic aims and objectives set by Council.
-The Insolvency Committee has responsibility for overseeing the activities of the Technical Insolvency department.
+The ICAS Insolvency Committee reports on insolvency matters to the Regulation Board.
+The Board advocates, implements and monitors policies and standards designed to achieve the strategic aims and objectives set by Council.
+The Insolvency Committee has responsibility for overseeing the activities of the Practice team in relation to insolvency matters.

-The current convenor of the Committee is Donald McNaught.
-There are nine other committee members seven of whom are ICAS insolvency practitioners and one solicitor with insolvency experience.
+The current convenor of the Committee is Shona Campbell.
+There are nine other committee members including seven ICAS insolvency practitioners, one solicitor and an academic each with insolvency experience.
 Nominations to the Committee have to be approved by the Regulation Board.
-Setutsi van Lare, Insolvency Technical Support, acts as secretary to the Committee.
+David Menzies, Director of Practice, acts as secretary to the Committee.

-The Committee meets four times a year.
-It considers proposed changes to legislation, debates technical issues, and has input to courses and conferences on insolvency topics.
+The Committee meets regularly during the year.
+It considers proposed changes to legislation, approves statements of insolvency practice and insolvency guidance, debates technical issues, and has input to courses and conferences on insolvency topics.
 The Committee liaises with both the Westminster and Scottish Parliaments, related government agencies and other organisations.

 The key aims of the Committee are as follows: